Skrillx13/Skrillx13/README.md

 Took robotics classes from when I was 9 years old to 12 years old, before qutting due to exams.
 Over my time in those robotics classes, I took coding classes.
 The ones I was most interested in were 10 week courses each, and I took one for learning HTML, CSS, and JavaScript to make a website, and the other one for learning Python.

 I got back into the groove of coding at 14, and that was when I first learnt about Static Sites, which lead me down this rabbit hole of GitHub and coding.

+Anyways if you want to learn more, go visit my wbsite, https://skrillx13.github.io.